Sleep Apnoea

 When the oxygen level in the brain becomes low enough, the person is partially aroused from sleep and the blockage in the throat is cleared - often with a loud gasp.
 The flow of air then starts again.

-Importantly, people with sleep apnoea have disrupted sleep and low blood oxygen levels.
-Sleep apnoea has therefore been associated with a host of health problems and excessive daytime sleepiness.
+Importantly, people with sleep apnoea have disrupted sleep and lower blood oxygen levels.
+This is why sleep apnoea is associated with a host of health problems and excessive daytime sleepiness.

 diagram sleep apnoea